change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 Both expressions utilize the results of the condition df['press dbar'] < 380 as an index on the DataFrame (df).
 This instructs pandas to retrieve rows associated with a 'True' value and exclude those associated with a 'False' value.

-Either of these code bits will generate the same output:
+Both of these code snippets will generate the same output:

 ###### Output